I'm the One... Nobody Else

-I'm the One...
-Nobody Else is the title of the second studio album by actress Brigitte Nielsen.
+I Am The One...Nobody Else is the title of the second studio album by actress Brigitte Nielsen.
 It was released in 1992, and was produced by Christian De Walden (Thomas Anders).

 My Girl (My Guy) and How Could You Let Me Go were released as singles.

 The album was re-released by Edel Music in August 2008 under the title Brigitte Nielsen.